 Before you begin following the instructions on this page to order your new prescription glasses, you should have your prescription and your Pupillary Distance (PD) in front of you.
 Both are required to order prescription glasses.

 Your PD is the distance in millimeters from the center of one pupil to the center of the other pupil.
 This measurement is important because it tells us where to center the prescription on your lenses.

 If your PD is not written on your prescription, you may contact your eye care professional to ask for it, or you may click here to learn how to easily measure it at home.
 Our order page will ask for either a Single PD or a Dual PD.
 If you are not sure whether to select Single or Dual, we can help you with that.
 Just click here to learn the difference.

 After you find a frame you love, click "Select Lenses", then follow the instructions below to order your prescription eyeglasses.

-Most prescriptions look like the ones in the graphics below.
-Just like those, yours may not have a value in each field.
+Most prescriptions will look like the ones in the graphics below.
+Like the prescriptions you see here, yours may not have a value in each field.
 Your doctor would have filled out only the ones that are necessary.
 If your prescription has a value in the field marked ADD, like the prescription in the second graphic below, skip ahead to the heading labeled Bifocal or Progressive Lenses farther down on this page.
 If your prescription looks like the first example, without a field marked ADD or if there is nothing in that field, continue reading just below the graphics to order Single Vision Glasses.
-If you want to learn what some of the optical abbreviations on your prescription mean before you get started, click here to find out.
+And if you want to learn what some of the optical abbreviations on your prescription mean before you get started, click here to find out.

 Single Vision Glasses